Ludwig Heinrich Philipp Döderlein: Biography

-He spent the rest of his life heading the Zoologische Staatssammlung München (Bavarian State Collection of Zoology) and teaching zoology in the University of Munich.
+He spent the rest of his life heading the Zoologische Staatssammlung München (Bavarian State Collection of Zoology) and teaching zoology at LMU.
 He made numerous attempts to recover his Japanese collection but despite strong international support (including from the Smithsonian) he had little success.
 He also attempted to visit Strasbourg personally but was again thwarted by the growing hostility between Germany and France prior to the Second World War.
 He died in Munich on April 23, 1936, at the age of 81.

 Legacy

 Döderlein is considered as one of the last "great naturalists".
 His published work were varied, including papers on evolution, tapirs, elephants, and even pterosaurs.
 Most of his work, however, was on marine biology, with a special interest in echinoderms.
 He was mostly forgotten during the mid-Twentieth century until the rediscovery of his extensive collections at the Musée zoologique de la ville de Strasbourg by the Japanese marine biologist Shunsuke Mawatari.
 From 1997 to 2005, a Japanese team documented his collections in Strasbourg and other museums in Austria, Germany, and Switzerland, revealing the true extent of his work.
 He is now recognized as one of the pioneers of natural history research in Japan.
 He also started the long tradition of focused research on the ecologically rich Sagami Bay.
 His observations on its fauna is believed to have been the primary reason for the establishment of the Misaki Marine Biological Station in Sagami Bay in 1884 by the Japanese zoologist Kakichi Mitsukuri.

 Döderlein is commemorated in the scientific name of a species of Asian snake, Calamaria doederleini and in the fish genus Doederleinia.